AlexsandroYuriFelizardoSilva/TCC-PericiaForense/README.md

 - [Importers](https://docs.google.com/spreadsheets/d/1oArWTerRD6X_yAsCa8hhU5MkjUOS9xlYH-4vXyCD3d4/edit?usp=sharing)
 - [City Halls](https://docs.google.com/spreadsheets/d/1sXTpzL3KLTz9Gb6e0EbgGxZzHhX-D6snA1lIYJKaA8k/edit?usp=sharing)

-These spreadsheets provide a detailed overview of the received responses, allowing for a more in-depth analysis of compliance or non-compliance with Reverse Logistics guidelines.
+The spreadsheets provide a detailed overview of the responses received, allowing for a more in-depth analysis of the Brazilian panorama regarding the use of software or hardware tools to recover digital data in order to produce sufficient evidence of authorship and materiality.

-If you have any questions or suggestions, feel free to reach out or open an issue in this repository.
-We appreciate your interest in promoting sustainability and environmental compliance in the disposal of electronic equipment.
+If you have any questions or suggestions, please feel free to contact us or open an issue in this repository.
+Thank you for your interest in promoting the use of technologies to produce just cause in the investigative process carried out by Brazil's judicial police and forensic sections/agencies.

 # PT-BR: